Joelleslb/grid/README.md

 This is an interactive colored grid project.
-It is my first project where I use javascript.
+It is my first project using javascript.